We are very happy to announce our nominations for this year’s Forward Prize for Best Single Poem. They are:

 We are now accepting submissions of short stories and poetry for Structo issue 12.
 It doesn’t seem five minutes since the last one, but we seem to be a bit more organised this time around, as we have already conducted the interview for this new issue – with the novelist and poet Margaret Atwood.

-The deadline is April 7th.
+The deadline is midnight GMT in the evening of Monday April 7th.
 For more information and for our submission guidelines, head over to our website, where you can also find the link to send in your work.
 Can’t wait to see what comes in this time around.

 After a fun launch party in Oxford, Structo issue 11 is now available to order!
 It will be available from our stockists on the weekend of February 1st.